MonikaKonarska/Sales-Analysis-EDA/README.md

 This project will focus on a step by step visualisations and get more informations about behaviours customers.

-### Methods Used
+### Methods used:

-- Classification problem
+- Principal Component Analysis (PCA),
-- Correspondence analysis
+- K-means,
-- Apriori analysis
+- Apriori analysis,
-- Data Visualization
+- Exploratory Data Analysis.

 ### Technologies :computer: